-Concentration Students may select one concentration from an offering of three concentrations, scholarship with a significant quantitative research project that contributes to general principles of knowledge in the field(s) potentially impacted by the research.
+Concentration Students may select one concentration from an offering of three concentrations, generally in the specific area of the research that the student will pursue.

+Courses: to complete their degree plans with three elective courses.
+These courses are scholarship with a significant quantitative research project that contributes to general principles of knowledge in the field(s) potentially impacted by the research.